Liquidation (miniseries): Episode 11

 Military doctor Arsenin discovers that Major Krechetov didn't serve at the Second Belorussian Front.
 This is confirmed by Gottsman's new driver, and appears as a serious argument against Krechetov.
 Along with other facts, this points to one conclusion – that Krechetov is the “Academic”, and Gottsman receives a warrant for his arrest, but Gottsman's conclusion turns out to be hasty.
 Krechetov reveals that he served as part of a group of commanding subfield personnel, together with the Secretary of the UWB and other equally important people.
 Colonel Chusov, head of the Counterintelligence Unit, confirms Krechetov's story.
 Krechetov remembers the knot that was used to strangle Rodya – a Samurai's knot, which points to doctor Arsenin, who served in the Far East.
 Arsenin seemingly disappears.
 "Chekan"’s girlfriend Ida brings detectives to the place where "Chekan"’s stolen weapons are hidden, but "Chekan" organizes an ambush and recaptures Ida.
 Meanwhile, the nightly shootings continue.
 As a result of Operation “Masquerade”, hundreds of thieves and gangsters are killed.
 Each day, Odessa buries more and more people.

 Episode 12

 The CI Unit continues to search for military doctor Arsenin, but all their attempts are fruitless.
 The “Academic”, who turns out to be Krechetov after all, cuts all leads to the doctor.
 Gottsman suggests a course of action to Colonel Chusov, with the first part of the plan being to end Operation “Masquerade”.
 Chusov listens to Gottsman, and informs Marshal Zhukov of his thoughts.
-Meanwhile, the “Academic”, Vitaliy Krechetov, tells "Shtekhel" that he is being suspected, and that his gang needs to lay low for a while, waiting for further orders.
+Meanwhile, the “Academic”, Vitaliy Krechetov, tells "Shtekhel" that he is being suspected, and that his gang needs to lie low for a while, waiting for further orders.
 Ex-criminal Victor Platov is searched on "Chekan"’s orders, but the search ends before it can begin – Platov shoots "Chekan"’s gangsters dead.
 Gottsman understands that the plan he suggested to Chusov was highly dangerous, and that it could easily backfire on him.
 Colonel Chusov unexpectedly arrives at the CI Station and arrests Gottsman.